robertpiosik/CodeWebChat/README.md

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Enterprise security</span>

 **Code Web Chat operates exclusively on your machine.** All your code and instructions are sent directly to chatbots via editor-browser communication channel run on local Websockets.
-Model providers are called directly.
+Model providers for API tools are called directly.

 The tool **does not** collect telemetry.